dluvizon/vehicle-dsm/README.md

 ## Known issues

-* For some unknown reason, the software crashes just after launched with a `SIGSEGV`.
+* For some unknown reason, sometimes the software crashes with a `SIGSEGV` just after launched.

 ## License